diesire/diesire.github.io/_posts/2014-01-01-example-content.md

 ### Strikethrough

-GFM adds syntax to create strikethrough text, which is missing from standard Markdown.
+GFM adds syntax to create ~~mistaken~~ strikethrough text, which is missing from standard Markdown.
-* ~~Mistaken text.~~

 ### Fenced code blocks